-Dr. Robert Jeffress is Senior Pastor of the 13,000-member First Baptist Church, Dallas, Texas and a Fox News Contributor.
+Dr. Robert Jeffress is Senior Pastor of the 14,000-member First Baptist Church, Dallas, Texas and a Fox News Contributor.
 He is also an adjunct professor at Dallas Theological Seminary.

-Dr. Jeffress hosts a daily radio program, Pathway to Victory, that is heard nationwide on over 930 stations in major markets such as Dallas-Fort Worth, New York City, Chicago, Los Angeles, Houston, Washington, D.C., San Francisco, Philadelphia, and Seattle.
-His weekly television program can be seen in 195 countries and on 11,295 cable and satellite systems throughout the world, including China and on the Trinity Broadcasting Network and Daystar.
+Dr. Jeffress hosts a daily radio program, PATHWAY TO VICTORY, that is heard nationwide on over 1000 stations in major markets such as Dallas-Fort Worth, New York City, Chicago, Los Angeles, Houston, Washington, D.C., San Francisco, Philadelphia, and Seattle.

 Dr. Jeffress led the congregation in the completion of a $135 million re-creation of its downtown campus.
 The project is the largest in modern church history and serves as a “spiritual oasis” covering six blocks of downtown Dallas.

 Dr. Jeffress graduated from Southwestern Baptist Theological Seminary with a D.Min., a Th.M. from Dallas Theological Seminary, and a B.S. degree from Baylor University.
 In May 2010, he was awarded a Doctor of Divinity degree from Dallas Baptist University.
 In June 2011, Dr. Jeffress received the Distinguished Alumnus of the Year award from Southwestern Baptist Theological Seminary.

 Dr. Jeffress and his wife Amy have two daughters and three grandchildren.